Kanustu/world_co2/README.md

 ### What percentage of fossil fuel CO2 is each industry(coal, oil, gas, cement) responsible for?
 How has it changed over time?

-- Analyzed the yearly CO2 emissions, breaking them down by the percentage contributions from different industries: oil, gas, coal, and cement.
-Starting from the year 1750, coal was responsible for 100% of CO2 emissions.
+- Starting from the year 1750, coal was responsible for 100% of CO2 emissions.
 Over the centuries, the contributions from oil, gas, and cement have increased, leading to a more diverse industrial impact on CO2 levels.
 By 2022, the reliance on coal has decreased significantly, with its share of CO2 emissions dropping by 73%.
 The following data and visualizations illustrate these changes, highlighting the evolving sources of CO2 emissions over time.

 ![Industry Emissions Over Time](total_industry_co2.png)